 During the lockdown, staff will keep agreed lines of communication open but not make unnecessary calls to senior management or the administrative office as this could delay more important communication.

 Communication channels

 Staff who have access to an internal email system should access their academy account and await further instruction from the Principal.

+Staff are permitted to use personal mobile phones in the case of lockdown

 THOA Lockdown Procedure